Rocky-141/Stashmover/README.txt

 tpa delay: time(seconds) to wait after sending tpa, recommended 17-20 kill delay: time(seconds) to wait after running /kill, any greater then 7 should work

-note: 6b uses server swithcing thing that has 2 respawn gui's so a externall mod is recommeded if u have a end stash you want to move loot too https://modrinth.com/mod/auto-respawn

 any sugestion/bugs u can put in discord https://discord.gg/vyCKBgRY